TickingClocks/Excel-Sudoku-Master-Solver_V2/README.md

 # Excel-Sudoku-Master-Solver_V2
-Excel spreadsheet that will solve any valid sudoku puzzle.
+This Excel spreadsheet will solve any valid sudoku puzzle.

 I created this spreadsheet so that I could visually see my algorithm solve any sudoku puzzle.